venomusblood568/harkrit_assignment/leetcode_clone/01 backend/readme.md

 01. **Node.js**: A powerful JavaScript runtime environment that allows executing JavaScript code server-side.
 02. **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 03. **Nodemon**: A command-line tool that enhances the development workflow for Node.js applications by automatically restarting the server upon detecting changes in the project directory.
+4. **uudi**: A popular npm package for generating universally unique identifiers (UUIDs) in JavaScript and Node.js.
+It supports multiple versions (v1, v3, v4, v5) and is ideal for creating unique database keys, session IDs, and more.